 VSA was set up in 1962 amid an exciting world climate that talked of the challenge to eradicate world poverty.
 Within its first year, New Zealand’s very own volunteering agency was sending volunteers to Thailand and Samoa.

-In February 1963, Sir Edmund Hillary became VSA’s founding President, a role he continued for 13 years, steering VSA forward with his unique brand of support and expertise.
+In February 1963, Sir Edmund Hillary became VSA’s founding President, a role he continued in for 13 years, steering VSA forward with his unique brand of support and expertise.

-We are an incorporated society and our members vote on resolutions at an AGM (annual general meeting) held every October.
+We are an incorporated society and our members vote on resolutions at an AGM (annual general meeting) held every November.
 VSA is guided by our Kaumātua and a governing body of nine people.
-The Council meets five times each year to agree ongoing policy and activities.
-Our council works closely with VSA’s CEO,Gill Greer, to oversee policy and strategic implementation.
+The Council meets five or six times each year to agree ongoing policy and activities.
+Our council works closely with VSA’s CEO, Stephen Goodman, to oversee policy and strategic implementation.